carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 {: .callout}

 ### What is the difference between a machine learning algorithm and a traditional algorithm?

-_Comment: Revise this to follow our housing example where we learned the rule from labeled data.
-Traditional algorithm is direct implementation based on realtor's expert knowledge._

 **Traditional algorithm:**
 Let’s say you are doing an experiment, and you need to mix up some solutions.